elastic/kibana/packages/kbn-index-adapter/README.md

     },
 });

-spacesIndex.setIndexTemplate({
+indexPatternAdapter.setIndexTemplate({
     name: 'awesome-index-template',
     componentTemplateRefs: ['awesome-component-template', 'ecs-component-template'],
-    template: {
-        lifecycle: {
-            data_retention: '5d',
-        },
-    },
 });

 // Start
-await spacesIndex.install({ logger, esClient, pluginStop$ }); // Installs templates and updates existing index.
+indexPatternAdapter.install({ logger, esClient, pluginStop$ }); // Installs/updates templates for the index pattern 'my-awesome-index-*', and updates mappings of all specific indices

-// Create a space index on the fly await spacesIndex.installSpace('space2'); // creates 'my-awesome-index-space2' index if it does not exist.
+// Create a specific index on the fly await indexPatternAdapter.installIndex('12345'); // creates 'my-awesome-index-12345' index if it does not exist.
 ```